 One of the main aftereffects of a fire are odors.
 These can be difficult to remove without professional know-how and equipment.
-For instance, did you know that several factors can impact the strength of fire odors?
-Some of these are:
+Some of the factors that can impact the strength of fire are:

-• Size – The bigger the fire, the more objects have burned, and thus there’s been more smoke.
+- Size– The bigger the fire, the more burned objects there are – resulting in more smoke.

 - Length-The longer a structure has been exposed to smoke, the more deeply odor has seeped into porous materials.

 - Space– When a fire occurs in a smaller room, the smoke odor becomes more intense and concentrated.

 - Stuff – Not all odors are equal.
 For instance, burning wood, plastic and protein, all emit different smells with varied consistency.